 Next, track down a copy of your full credit report — you can get it for free in a few ways.
 Go through it line by line to see if there's any outdated or incorrect information, and make a note of it.

-Incorrect information may include loans you already paid off, erroneous details about how many times your credit was checked (having a lot of credit checks by lenders lowers your score), or anything else that doesn't look right.
+Incorrect information may include loans you’ve already paid off, and erroneous details about how many times your credit was checked (having a lot of credit checks by lenders lowers your score).

-Once you gather this information, it's time to go on the offensive and dispute every mistake.
+Once you gather this information, it's time to go on the offensive and request an investigation.
 Ask for proof of any charges that are incorrect.
-It's common to find that the credit bureaus can't provide documentation or proof that any charges were valid.

 Unproven credit charges should drop off your report completely once you give notice that they are wrong.
 Depending on your home state, there may also be consumer credit protection laws in place to force the agencies to help you correct any mistakes or fraud.